natalieagus/natalieagus.github.io/50002/50002problem_set_2.md

 Each topic's questions are grouped into **three** categories: basic, intermediate, and challenging.
 You are recommended to do all basic problem set before advancing further.

+# CMOS Technology
+You can refer to the notes <a href="https://natalieagus.github.io/50002/cmos_technology.html" target="_blank">here</a> if you need to revise.

 ### Warm Up -- Combinational Logic Timing (Basic)

 Consider the following combinational logic device.